Have a passion for game development? Think you've got the skills to create a game in a single day? Then don't miss London GameCraft! 2015!

 Networking and play-testing (by the judges and your peers) and announcement of winners.

-CodeNode features a 5,000 sqft break-out space, complete with fully-licensed bar, plenty of power sockets, meeting and collaboration spaces and entertainment areas.
+CodeNode features six dedicated event spaces, a large break-out area, complete with fully-licensed bar, reliable wifi, plenty of power sockets, and 6 dedicated event and collaboration spaces.

 Code of Conduct